-Maximum of four murals, which will be prepared at the competition and be designed so that there is no wet paint on wet paint.
+Maximum of four murals, which are prepared at the competition and be designed so that there is no wet paint on wet paint.
 Constructing of a given design on the panel and paint the elements with three colours according to the plan.
 All The elements have to be masked by the given tape provided by the Workshop Manager.

-The Design will be shown to the competitors during the briefing 30 mins before the start of the speed competition.
-The panel needs to be painted with one of the mixed colours (Colour 1 or 4) by the competitor before the start of the speed competition.
-The edge of the board will be covered with the given masking tape (so the edge stays white underneath) The Competitor is not allowed to do any reference marks on the panel or the surrounding tape before the speed competition starts.
+The design is shown to the Competitors during the briefing 30 minutes before the start of the speed competition.
+The panel needs to be painted with one of the mixed colours (colour 1 or 4) by the Competitor before the start of the speed competition.
+The edge of the board is covered with the given masking tape (so the edge stays white underneath) The Competitor is not allowed to do any reference marks on the panel or the surrounding tape before the speed competition starts.